GuillaumeDuc/landing-systems-requirements/README.md

 # Requirements Helper

+## Using application

+Go to [https://guillaumeduc.github.io/landing-systems-requirements/](https://guillaumeduc.github.io/landing-systems-requirements/) to use the application.

 ## Launching dev application

-Requirement Helper is a react projet, therefore you have to :
+This helper is a react projet, therefore you have to :

 - Clone the repository
 - Run **npm install**